LILA-IT/ausweischeck/README.md

 // }
 ```

+### `checkGermanId(idNumber: string): AusweisCheckResult`

+This method duplicates the checkPerso method.
+It defaults to the English error message.
+It's only there for usability reasons.

 ### `checkReisepass(idNumber: string, language?: "de" | "en"): AusweisCheckResult`

 This method checks for the validity of a German Reisepass (passport) number.